People allow good videos into their lives;

 From short snappy videos - for brands like Microsoft, Google and Hellmann’s Mayonnaise - that live on social channels; to full-bloodied long-form documentaries for broadcasters such as National Geographic Channel.

 We look at your Customer’s journey to see where we can get people tuning in.
-Using Golin’s relevance-radar tools we have access to global consumer insights.
-With Golin’s talent pool of communication experts we can scale creative ideas far beyond the screen.

 If Singapore is our living room, Asia is our backyard.
 With forays down the road to Africa, Middle East and Europe.
 When filming around the world we send a core team from Singapore to work with our top-notch network of third-parties.
 This allows us to anchor insights and creative whilst being mindful of budgets.